Building a better metalcasting platform: A work in progress

 Last September, I told you about our vision for Lawton Standard – to transform a group of foundry-based companies with complementary capabilities and skillsets into an integrated platform.
 Here’s a progress report on our journey toward that goal.

-To use a restaurant analogy, our goal has always been to assemble a broader menu for our customers, offering them more options and capabilities – be it metal type, casting size, complexity, value-adds, or other factors.
+To use a restaurant analogy, our goal has always been to assemble a broader menu for our customers, offering them more options and capabilities – metal type, casting size, complexity, value-adds, or other factors.
 This is because we want to serve a broader range of their needs.

 Building a new business model in the foundry industry is challenging under normal circumstances.
 But trying to do it during a global pandemic and a significant recession has been like walking on a high wire without a net.

 Thanks to our incredible people and our Lean-focused culture, we’ve been making slow but steady progress integrating our multiple locations – C.A.
 Lawton De Pere, C.A.
-Lawton Minster, Penn-Mar, and Temperform – and operations (castings, machining, pattern making, and so forth) – into a cohesive organization that’s greater than the sum of its parts.
+Lawton Minster, Penn-Mar, and Temperform – and operations (castings, machining, pattern-making, and so forth) – into a cohesive organization that’s greater than the sum of its parts.

 Our people are the key